Rama-C/Interactive_Visualization_using_D3/README.md

 Anu:   Tooltip is helping me to map the size of the circle with its numbers.
 Total flights per year value allows me to investigate on the described findings.

+The Index1_final.html includes a title for the legend , added thousand separators and text to the title.
+The textbox and its title are repoistioned.

+Viewer's response:

+Siva:  The separators helps in reading the numbers quickly.
+The interactive elements are poistioned well and looks nice.

 Resources: